shidec/Boucing-Ball-TikTok/readme.md

 > So that it is applied in the script:
 3. Multiply by 40 (B = 40)
 4. Subtract by 20 (B = 40)
-5. Combine the X value (from facial movement) with the Y fixed -15 and Z is 0.
+5. Combine the X value (from face movement) with the Y fixed -15 and Z is 0.
 6. Set the board position based on the previously obtained value.